 Pursuant to and in accordance with Section 321.261 (B) of the Ohio Revised Code, the Corporation has been authorized by the Delaware County Board of Commissioners to receive 0.50% of all collections of delinquent real property and manufactured and mobile home taxes that are deposited into the County's Delinquent Tax Assessment and Collection Tax (DTACT) fund and will be available for appropriation by the Corporation to fund operations.
-During 2023, the Corporation had revenues of \$72,325 related to the DTACT fund.
+At December 31, 2020, the Corporation recognized revenues of \$57,402 for these fees that were collected by the County in 2020.